About Earth Treks

 Earth Treks started by taking people to the mountains.
 In the early 90’s we were guiding a few hundred customers on three continents.
 Sharing our passion for climbing was literally changing people’s lives.
 But it was when climbers figured out how to take the mountains to the people that things got really exciting.
 Trapped in a blizzard at 14,000 feet on Denali, Chris and a client worked on a business plan for a climbing gym.

 The only paper they had was toilet paper, so they scribbled numbers on that.
 On the sixth day of the storm, the client made a deal: “get me off this mountain and I will lend you the money for a gym.”
 The next day the clouds parted and a year later we were building the Columbia, Maryland gym.
 That gym was opened in 1997.
-Today there are five Earth Treks Climbing and Fitness Centers, in three states.
+Today, there are seven Earth Treks Climbing and Fitness Centers, in three states.
 While we were building the gyms, Chris kept climbing.
 He was the 9th American to summit Everest and K2.
 He was the 1st American to solo an 8000 meter peak (a non-stop 34 hour ascent and descent of the South Face of Shisha Pangma).
 In total he has summited five of the 8000 meter peaks and more than one hundred peaks above 19,000 feet.
 He has lead over two hundred international expeditions, guided the first ever reality TV show on Everest and produced an Emmy nominated film of his K2 expedition for NBC.

 After 25 years of leading mountaineering trips (the team guided over 250 international expeditions on five continents) Earth Treks shut down the international business to focus on growing a national chain of climbing gyms.
 But we will never lose the inspiration that the big mountains give us: it is in our DNA.
 We still believe that the secret to life is to climb, play and grow.